Hezekiah-Elisha/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * You’re not allowed to use sed
 ## echo "Holberton School" >  ''\*\\'\"Holberton School\"\'\\*\$\?\*\*\*\*\*\:\)''
 7-file - a shell script that creates a file named exactly \*\\'"Holberton School"\'\\*$\?\*\*\*\*\*:) containing the text Holberton School ending by a new line.
+## ls -la > 'ls_cwd_content'
+8-cwd state - a script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it.